metagenomics/metagenomics-tk/docs/tutorials/tutorial2/introduction.md

 The third part of a Toolkit configuration file is the **resources** attribute.
 The **resources** attribute lists computational resource configurations, where each configuration has a label and consists of the number of CPUs and amount of RAM assigned to it.
 Predefined labels are listed in the following example snippet.
-These labels are assigned to the processes that run the workflow specific tools.
+These labels are assigned to the processes that run the workflow-specific tools.
 You can read more about resource parameters [here](../../configuration.md/#configuration-of-computational-resources-used-for-pipeline-runs).

 ```YAML linenums="40" title="Example Configuration File Snippet 3"
 ---8<--- "default/tutorials/tutorial1/fullpipeline_assembly.yml:47"